palaniappanrm/risksense-assignment/README.md

 ````
 #### Sending request through any API client or Browser:
 ````
+GET Request :
 http://localhost:8080/jsonToXml?jsonFilePath=large.json&xmlFilePath=output.xml

 large.json file should be present at the project level.
+If file doesn't exist or the file is not of json structure, appropriate ERROR logs will be printed with exception.

-The application will generate output.xml at the project level if file doesn't exist, if it does exist, it will override the content with the xml it generated
+The application will generate output.xml at the project level if file doesn't exist.
+If it does exist, it will override the content with the xml it generated

 ````